Challenges and Solutions in Marketplace Development

 The Solution:

-- Monitor Metrics Closely: Use analytics tools to track user activity and identify imbalances early.
+- Monitor marketplace metrics: Use analytics to track user activity and identify imbalances early.

 The Challenge: